microsoft/OpenTypeDesignVariationAxisTags/Proposals/ProposalSummary.md

 **Overview:** [A brief description of the proposal&mdash;a detailed description is provided below.]

-**Related axes:** [If this axis is intended to be used specifically in combination with certain other already-registered or proposed axes, identify the axes or proosals.]
+**Related axes:** [If this axis is intended to be used specifically in combination with certain other already-registered or proposed axes, identify the axes or proposals.]

 **Similar axes:** [If this is similar to another already-registered or proposed axis &mdash; similar font behavior or function &mdash; provide the registered axis tag or proposal name.]